-At 10 a.m. on Wednesday, September 12, Grand Canyon National Park Superintendent Dave Uberuaga will host a ribbon cutting event at the north end of Tusayan.
-This is to celebrate the new trailhead and parking lot located in the Kaibab National Forest.
+Grand Canyon National Park Superintendent Dave Uberuaga hosted a ribbon cutting for the Tusayan Greenway Trail at the north end of Tusayan in September 2012.
+This was to celebrate the new trailhead and parking lot located in the Kaibab National Forest.
 This is just one of several new park facilities that promote healthy outdoor activities.
-The 100 new parking spaces will serve those using the Tusayan Greenway, those using the Tusayan seasonal shuttle and will also serve as a trailhead for the Arizona Trail.
+The 100 new parking spaces will serve those using the Tusayan Greenway Trail and those who’d like to use the Tusayan seasonal shuttle into Grand Canyon National Park.

-If you will be in the area, you should make it a point to join in the fun.
-“The public are invited to attend and encouraged to bring their bicycles and ride to the open house afterward – a 13-mile round-trip ride.”
-For more information visit the National Park website.
+“The public was invited to attend and encouraged to bring their bicycles and ride to the open house at Bright Angel Bicycles.
+The bicycle ride is a 13-mile round-trip ride.”